EasyGnuPG/egpg/README.md

 Whatever package you install will need to include `gpg` and `gpgconf`.

-You'll also need `sh`, `grep` and `sed`.
-I only mention that because the requirements have been made intentionally as light as possible.
+You'll also need [haveged][3] which will improve greatly the speed of generating new gpg keys.
+In Debian based distros it can be installed with:

+`apt-get install haveged`

 ## Usage: